agnsmar/agnsmar/README.md

 I like most things web dev.
 Big fan of TypeScript and Rust, small fan of JavaScript.

 Fun Facts
-- Looking for work, find me on www.linkedin.com/in/agnes-martinsson-00b328250
+- Looking for work, find me on [LinkedIn](https://www.linkedin.com/in/agnes-martinsson-00b328250)
 - I have a Bachelor's degree in Computer Science from Linnaeus University in Kalmar, Sweden
+- I use Vim, btw

 <!--
 **agnsmar/agnsmar** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.